Clone & Commit via CLI

 The last step is to synchronize (push) the commit from the local repository to the remote one on Codeberg.

-If you are using HTTP, you will be asked for your Codeberg username and password.
+If you are using HTTPS, you will be asked for your Codeberg username and password.
 If you want to avoid entering your password every time, consider using SSH instead.

 ~/examples$ git push